 - Get enough sleep: aim to get seven to nine hours of sleep each night.

-- Manage stress: Find healthy ways to manage stress, such as meditation, yoga, or deep breathing exercises.
+- Manage stress: Find healthy ways to manage stress, such as meditation, Pilates, Yoga, or deep breathing exercises.
 Try this simple mediation for relaxation and pain management

 How to keep your legs and feet healthy